Catrobat/Catroweb/doc/current/upload.md

 And A catrobat file is attached to the request

-And The POST parameter &quot;`fileChecksum`&quot; contains the MD5 sum of the attached file
+And The POST parameter "`fileChecksum`" contains the MD5 sum of the attached file

-And We assume the next generated token will be &quot;`rrrrrrrrrrr`&quot;
+And We assume the next generated token will be "`rrrrrrrrrrr`"

 When The Request is invoked